addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ![](img/yeoman.png)

 Yeoman is a workflow comprised of a collection of tools and best practices for helping you develop more efficiently.
 It's comprised of yo (a scaffolding tool), [Grunt](http://gruntjs.com)(a build tool) and [Bower](http://bower.io) (a client-side package manager).

-Where Grunt-BBB focuses on offering an opionated start for Backbone projects, Yeoman allows you to scaffold apps using Backbone (or other frameworks), get Backbone plugins directly from the command-line and compile your CoffeeScript, Sass or other abstractions without additional effort.
+Where Grunt-BBB focuses on offering an opionated start for Backbone projects, Yeoman allows you to scaffold apps using Backbone (or other libraries and frameworks), get Backbone plugins directly from the command-line and compile your CoffeeScript, Sass or other abstractions without additional effort.

 ![](img/bower.png)